pifoundrylz/pibuilder/docs/README.md

-# PI Builder – Engineering Specification
+# PI Builder – Engineering Spec

 PI Builder is a geospatial platform for automated hydrology analysis used in infrastructure planning (bridges, culverts, drainage systems).